prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

  return ImmutableSet.of(new JdbcJoinPushdown());
 }
 ```
-- When the logical optimization of Jdbc connector happens, it invokes JdbcJoinPushdown optimizer visitTableScan() to rewrite ConnectorTableHandleSet to List of ConnectorTableHandles
+- When the logical optimization of Jdbc connector happens, it invokes JdbcJoinPushdown optimizer visitTableScan() to rewrite JoinTableSet to List of ConnectorTableHandles

 Inside the visitTableScan() :
-- We check if connectorHandle of tableHandle is an instance of ConnectorTableHandleSet
+- We check if connectorHandle of tableHandle is an instance of JoinTableSet
 - If that is the case, make a new JdbcTableHandle with joinTables as the tableHandles.getConnectorTableHandles()
 - If not, return the node.